SurajKande/python_packaging/README.md

 this repository is based on how to create packages and distribute the pacakges.

 ## Contents of repository:
 1. [packaging_example](https://github.com/SurajKande/python_packaging/tree/master/package_example): shows the simple package structure
-    - main.py : file where main code is written
+    * main.py           : file where main code is written
-    - sample_package_1: coontains the code/function which can be imported into main to py
+    * sample_package_1  : coontains the code/function which can be imported into main to py
-      * \_\_init__.py: initilization file of the package
+      - \_\_init__.py   : initilization file of the package
-      * file1.py: its a pytohn module, contains the code
+      - file1.py        : its a pytohn module, contains the code
-      * file2.py: its a python module, contains the code
+      - file2.py        : its a python module, contains the code

 2. [creating_source_distribution_package](https://github.com/SurajKande/python_packaging/tree/master/create_source_distribution_package): it contains a basic example of how to create a basic source distribution package
-     * setup.py:  it contains the information about the package
+    - setup.py           :  it contains the information about the package

-     * addition.py:  it is the package to be distributed
+    - addition.py        :  it is the package to be distributed
-      -     \_\_init\_\_.py : initialization file of the package
+      * \_\_init__.py    : initialization file of the package
-      -     addition.py : it the module to be distributed by creating a package of it
+      * addition.py      : it the module to be distributed by creating a package of it

 3. [creating_build_distribution_package](https://github.com/SurajKande/python_packaging/tree/master/creating_build_distribution):it contains a basic example of how to create a basic source distribution package
-     * **setup.py**    :  it contains the information about the package
+     * setup.py          :  it contains the information about the package
-     * **addition.py** :  it is the package to be distributed
+     * addition.py       :  it is the package to be distributed
-            - __init__.py : initialization file of the package
+       * \_\_init__.py   : initialization file of the package
-            - addition.py : it the module to be distributed by creating a package of it
+       * addition.py     : it the module to be distributed by creating a package of it

 4. [example_ML_classifiaction_models_package](https://github.com/SurajKande/python_packaging/tree/master/sample_ML_classification_package):it contains a basic example of ML classification which i tried to package
-     * **setup.py**    :  it contains the information about the package
+     * setup.py   :  it contains the information about the package
-     * **classification** :  it is the package to be distributed
+     * classification :  it is the package to be distributed
-            - __init__.py : initialization file of the package
+       - \_\_init__.py : initialization file of the package
        -  decision_tree_classifier.py
        - knn_classifier.py
        - logistic_regression.py
        - svm_classifier.py
      * [readme.md](https://github.com/SurajKande/python_packaging/blob/master/sample_ML_classification_package/readme.md)

 5. README.md: file contains the details on packaging.